-Delegation Title: Investment of Surplus Funds Express Power to Delegate: Local Government Act 1995: s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Express Power or Duty Delegated: Local Government Act 1995: s.6.14 Power to invest Local Government (Financial Management) Regulations 1996: r.19 Investments, control procedures for Delegate: Chief Executive Officer This is a precis only.
-The Chief Executive Officer is delegated authority to invest money held in the municipal fund or trust fund that is not, for the time being, required for any other purpose [s.6.14(1)].
-Such investments are to be made in accordance with Council Policy - legislation and conditions relevant to this delegation.
-Investment of Surplus Funds.
-Council Conditions on this Delegation: In exercising this delegated authority, Chief Executive Officer shall observe s.6.14 of the Act.
-The Chief Executive Officer is to establish and document internal control procedures to be followed by employees to ensure control over investments in accordance with the Local Government (Financial Management) Regulations 1996.
-The control procedures are to enable the identification of the nature and location of all investments and the transactions related to each investment.
-A report detailing the investment portfolio's performance, exposures and changes since last reporting, is to be provided as part of the Monthly Financial Reports.
-Procedures are to be systematically documented and retained in accordance with the Record Keeping Plan and must include references that enable recognition of statutory requirements and assign responsibility for actions to position titles.
-All investment activity must comply with Local Government (Financial Management) Regulations r19C and Council Policy.
+Delegation Title: Investment of Surplus Funds Express Power to Delegate: Local Government Act 1995: s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Express Power or Duty Delegated: Local Government Act 1995: s.6.14 Power to invest Local Government (Financial Management) Regulations 1996: r.19 Investments, control procedures for Delegate: Chief Executive Officer Function: This is a precis only.
+Delegates must act with full understanding of the legislation and conditions The Chief Executive Officer is delegated authority to invest money held in the municipal fund or trust fund that is not, for the time being, required for any other purpose [s.6.14(1)].
+Such investments are to be made in accordance with Council Policy - Investment of Surplus Funds. relevant to this delegation.
+Council Conditions on In exercising this delegated authority, Chief Executive Officer shall observe s.6.14 of the Act.
+2. The Chief Executive Officer is to establish and document internal control procedures to be followed by employees to ensure control over investments in accordance with the Local Government (Financial Management) Regulations 1996.
+The control procedures are to enable the identification of the nature and location of all investments and the transactions related to each investment. this Delegation: A report detailing the investment portfolio's performance, exposures and changes since last reporting, is to be provided as part of the Monthly Financial Reports.
+5. Procedures are to be systematically documented and retained in accordance with the Record Keeping Plan and must include references that enable recognition of statutory requirements and assign responsibility for actions to position titles.
+6. All investment activity must comply with Local Government (Financial Management) Regulations r19C and Council Policy.
 Express Power to Sub- Delegate: Local Government Act 1995: s.5.44 CEO may delegate some powers and duties to other employees Sub-Delegate/s: Appointed by CEO Manager Corporate Services CEO Conditions on this Sub-Delegation: Conditions on the original delegation also apply to the sub-delegations.
-A decision to invest must be jointly approved by two delegates